rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in-High-Level_TestSpec.md

 ### Test Startup Requirement - Get `HDMI` Version

 - The test begins with the configured `HDMI` input port numbers.
-- Connection of the source device with the `HDMI` Input

 ### Emulator Requirement - Get `HDMI` Version